plut/InfinityEngine.jl/README.md

   reply("I am sorry, child, but I am not to tell anyone what I am doing...")
 ```

-Current status: **early stage**.
-The syntax is roughly stabilized (although some details might still
+The syntax is roughly stabilized (although some details might still vary)
-vary) and most simple features are implemented (extending dialogs,
+and most simple features are implemented
-inserting transitions)
+(extending dialogs, inserting transitions),
+but significant work remains
-but not yet complete (e.g. quest management or handling of Strrefs
+(e.g. quest management or handling of `Strref`s in actions).
-in actions).

 The work on translations (using standard `.po` files) is almost complete.
 This will make it easier to translate mods using already-existing tools,